-This blog post will explore the benefits and drawbacks of using chewing tobacco as a method to end smoking habits, what it is like to use chewing tobacco, and if this might be the right option for you.
-After reading this post you should have all the information necessary to make your decision about whether or not chewing tobacco could be beneficial in your quest to end smoking habits.
+This blog post will explore the benefits and drawbacks of using chewing tobacco to end smoking habits, what it is like to use chewing tobacco, and if this might be the right option for you.
+After reading this post, you should have all the information necessary to decide whether or not chewing tobacco could be beneficial in your quest to end smoking habits.

 History Of Chewing Tobacco

-Chewing tobacco has been around for a very long time and was a very popular product among the Native American tribes in the United States.
-The use of tobacco has been documented since the 16th century when the Spanish, who were the first Europeans to explore the Americas, observed indigenous people in South America using tobacco for religious purposes.
+Chewing tobacco has been around for a long time and was a popular product among the Native American tribes in the United States.
+The use of tobacco has been documented since the 16th century when the Spanish, the first Europeans to explore the Americas, observed indigenous people in South America using tobacco for religious purposes.

 Is Chewing Tobacco Legal?